 - what the major obstacles they will face are

-This is how you will be able to set the right hiring criteria and avoid hiring someone that doesn’t meet your expectations at all.
+This is how you'll be able to set the right hiring criteria and avoid hiring someone that doesn’t meet your expectations at all.

 Here is what you should look for when assessing your candidates: